RobyIm/Liver-Tumor-Segmentation/README.md

 1. Upload the LiTS dataset to Google Drive
 2. Open the notebook in Colab
-3. Run cells in order: Preprocessing → Dataset → Models → Loss → Training
+3. Run cells in order: Preprocessing -> Dataset -> Models -> Loss -> Training

-## License

-This project is for educational and research purposes.